Bed & Breakfast Houseboat Rental on Yellowknife Bay in Northwest TerritoriesYellowknife, Northwest Territories (Canada) view map

 - Winter sports

-There are many adventure tours offered in the summer, including; fishing tours, sailing, water skiing, hiking, and camping.
-Guests who alternatively chose to spend their winters at these unique houseboats, they can enjoy dog-sledding, cross-country skiing, kite-skiing, or jet-skiing.
+Tour operators offer many adventures in the summer including; fishing tours, hiking routes, and historical walks.
+Guests who alternatively chose to spend their winters at these unique houseboats can enjoy dog-sledding, cross-country skiing, kite-skiing, or jet-skiing.

 Last but not least, this is an ideal location for catching a prime view of the infamous Northern Lights.
-Take advantage of the aforementioned deck, and enjoy watching the Northern Lights dance overhead—made even better due to the fact that there is not an ounce of light pollution around.
+Guests can take advantage of the aforementioned deck, and enjoy watching the Northern Lights dance overhead—made even better due to the fact that there is not an ounce of light pollution around.